microsoft/quilla/docs/validation_files.md

 All Quilla integration tests are written as quilla tests and therefore can be referenced as examples when writing new Quilla tests.

+The Quilla docs also include a [cookbook](cookbook.md) to give examples for each of the available actions.

 ## Supported actions

 The table below summarizes all the supported actions, what they do, and what they require.
 The `Validate` and `OutputValue` actions are omitted from this table and are shown in later sections.